-Our other short-term and long-term material cash requirements, from known contractual obligations as of June 30, 2023, include operating lease liabilities, uncertain tax positions and royalty obligations from license and sublicense agreements, as discussed in note 7.
+Our other short-term and long-term material cash requirements, from known contractual obligations as of September 30, 2023, include operating lease liabilities and uncertain tax positions, as discussed in note 7.
 Commitments and Contingencies and note 13.
 Income Taxes to our condensed consolidated financial statements section of this report, which is included in "Part I, Item 1.
 Condensed Consolidated Financial Statements (Unaudited)" of this report.